pedosb/penn-gnn/lab3_report.md

 opposite of mine.
 Not sure why.
 Their 2-layers is also better than mine.
 Maybe this should be revised if I try regenerate these results with Pytorch Geometric.

+Looking at the predictions, it seems like the GNN is most of the time just estimating the average of the target.
+Sometimes with a slightly higher value for labels that are large (like 5).
+Maybe I should check what the solution provided by the course is estimating.

 | Number of layers | Same size (203 nodes) | 2x (410 nodes)   | 5x (1152 nodes) |
 |:-----------------|:---------------------:|:----------------:|:---------------:|
 | 1                | 0.99791               | 0.99673 (-0.12%) | 0.99824 (0.03%) |